 The disc is full of rawboned, ethereal masterpieces like JUST LIKE TOM THUMB'S BLUES, FROM A BUICK SIX, BALLAD OF A THIN MAN, QUEEN JANE APPROXIMATELY, and his epic Masterwork DESOLATION ROW, which may be the most convincing evocation of Dante's 9 Circles of Hell.
-Without going into the tall grass of direct textual comparison of works created in different mediums, I do regard Desolation Row a cunningly succinct lyric evocation of a hell very closely related to Hieronymus Bosch's oil painting The Garden of Earthly Delight.
-A triptych composed on oak panels between 1490 and 1510, the paiting, like Desolation Row, is a horrid tour of a terrain where we have a the souls of who we assume are the deceased being tormented and tortured by methods and nightmare creatures who represent the earthly vices and gluttonous pleasures that become instruments of eternal agony.
-The scenarios in Desolation Row, delivered in swift and surreal stanzas, seem, as well, a range of types who each in their own way thought that they had arrived at some inevitable claim to greatness or destiny only to realize too late that it was all vanity and pride that kept them from being authentically alive.
-There is room for argument o this point and no doubt there are cries already from listeners who find it sophistry and pretentiousness on Dylan's part to try to up his stature with what has been termed over the years as witless jabbering.
-Dylan has run of ideas more than once in his lifetime and has written and released songs that were crowded, cliched and vague rather than evocative, but there are other moments during his decades where he was firing on all cylinders, so to speak, where his taste for the surreal, the discordant, the dissolutely baroque could evoke not just thrills over blazing, quotable couplets, but which provide the condensed, Emily Dickens like capacity to stir within the listener a deeper, more fulfilling introspection.
+Without going into the tall grass of direct textual comparison of works created in different mediums, I do regard Desolation Row as a cunningly succinct lyric evocation of a hell very closely related to Hieronymus Bosch's oil painting The Garden of Earthly Delight.
+A triptych composed on oak panels between 1490 and 1510, the painting, like Desolation Row, is a horrid tour of a terrain where we have the souls of who we assume is the deceased being tormented and tortured by methods and nightmare creatures who represent the earthly vices and gluttonous pleasures that become instruments of eternal agony.
+The scenarios in Desolation Row, delivered in swift and surreal stanzas, seem, as well, a range of types which each in their own way thought that they had arrived at some inevitable claim to greatness or destiny only to realize too late that it was all vanity and pride that kept them from being authentically alive.
+There is room for argument o this point, and no doubt there are cries already from listeners who find it sophistry and pretentiousness on Dylan's part to try to up his stature with what has been termed over the years as witless jabbering.
+Dylan has run of ideas more than once in his lifetime and has written and released songs that were crowded, cliched, and vague rather than evocative, but there are other moments during his decades where he was firing on all cylinders, so to speak, where his taste for the surreal, the discordant, the dissolutely baroque could evoke not just thrills over blazing, quotable couplets, but which provide the condensed, Emily Dickens like the capacity to stir within the listener a deeper, more fulfilling introspection.
 Yes, he could be that good.